 Question Most Common Response(s) How did you begin the capstone project?
 What's the first thing you did?
-Selecting a topic from multiple interests Creating a moodboard What other responsibilities (school, work, personal, etc.) did you have during the project?
+1. Selecting a topic from multiple interests 2.
+Creating a moodboard What other responsibilities (school, work, personal, etc.) did you have during the project?
 2-3 other classes and part-time work How much time were you able to devote to the capstone project outside of class in a given week?
 5-10 hours Where did you conduct the majority of your work?
 Home Which software program/s did you use to develop your visual ideas?
 Illustrator Why did you choose to use certain program/s over others?
 Familiarity & ease of use Did you use (visual or research) templates in your design process?
 If so, how did these templates assist you in your design process?
 No, only instructional templates (guides) that the teacher provided when creating research question, empathy map, as-is scenario and user journey map.
 Did you use visual resources (from content aggregators such as Pinterest or Google Images) for inspiration in your design process?
 If so, were they useful and why?
 Pinterest → mood board For inspiration & establishing aesthetic Did you have any "a-ha" moments duringthe project?
 If so, where and when did these moments occur?
-1. No 2.
-During an unrelated activity 3.
-Talking with TA 4.
-Combing through references 5.
-Interviewing people Were you more productive working alone or surrounded by others?
+No During an unrelated activity Talking with TA Combing through references Interviewing people Were you more productive working alone or surrounded by others?
 Why?
 Alone, because it's less distracting but I would occasionally bounce ideas off others In what setting did you feel you received the best feedback on your work?
 One-on-one with TA What was most useful about receiving feedback in this way?
 TA's feedback was constructive, helpful and supportive.
 Valuable critique gets lost in large group discussions.
 Did you receive feedback on your work outside of class?
 Yes

-Most Common Response(s)

-Peers

-Yes
+Question Most Common Response(s) If so, from who/whom?
+Peers Did you ever actively seek feedback on your work in progress outside of class?
+Yes If so, which elements of your design did you request feedback on?
 1. Concept 2.
 Visual Design 3.
-Originality

-Identifying a topic of interest Creating as-is scenario, identifying user pain points, identifying which elements to prototype and which were non-essential (all tied)

-Being forced to turn something in due to time constraint Taking a break or doing a different activity

-Staring at a blank screen Repeated activity

-1. Take a break 2.
-Work on something different 3.
-Reference research 4.
-Seek out feedback 5.
-Look for inspiration 6.
-Quick iterations

-1. Spend less time satisfying instructor-driven research deliverables 2.
-More time in general 3.
-Make earlier 4.
-Spend more time refining hi-fi designs 5.
-Testing and redesigning
+Originality Which part (if any) of the capstone project did you get stuck?
+Identifying a topic of interest Creating as-is scenario, identifying user pain points, identifying which elements to prototype and which were non-essential (all tied) Were you able to overcome getting stuck?
+If so, how?
+Being forced to turn something in due to time constraint Taking a break or doing a different activity How did you know that you were stuck?
+1. Staring at a blank screen 2.
+Repeated activity What strategies (if any) do you use regularly to overcome creative blocks?
+Take a break Work on something different Reference research Seek out feedback Look for inspiration Quick iterations If you had to do the project over again, what would you change (if anything) about the way you conducted your work?
+(This is not a question about the content of the work, but the process of doing the work) Spend less time satisfying instructor-driven research deliverables More time in general Make earlier Spend more time refining hi-fi designs Testing and redesigning